sashadt/docs/docs/tutorials/topnwords.md

 1. Log on to the DataTorrent Console (the default username and password are both `dtadmin`).
-2. In the top navigation bar, click _Develop_.
+2. In the top navigation bar, click _Launch_.
-3. Under _App Packages_, locate the top N word count application, and click _Launch Application_.
+3. Under the _Applications_ tab, locate the top N word count application, and click the _launch_ button.

-4. (Optional) To configure the application using a configuration file, select _Use a config file_.
-To specify individual properties, select _Specify custom properties_.
+    *Note*: To configure the application using a configuration file, use the dropdown next to the _launch_ button and select a file under the _launch with xml_ section.
-5. Click Launch.

 A message indicating success of the launch operation should appear along with the application ID.